void

 island.png

-Iceland is mentioned when Einjährigfreiwilliger Marek tells about the Islandic bat-the-remote, one of the many exotic animals that he invented during his stint as inventive editor of Svět zvířat.
+Iceland is mentioned when Einjährigfreiwilliger Marek tells about the Icelandic remote bat, one of the many exotic animals that he invented during his stint as editor of Svět zvířat.

 Background

 Iceland is an island and republic in the North Atlantic that until 1918 was ruled by Denmark.
 The Danish king remained head of state until 1944 when Iceland became a republic.
-The island was colonised by Norsemen in the 9th and 10th centuries and was independent for 300 years when it came under Norwegian, later Danish rule.
+The island was colonised by Norsemen in the 9th and 10th centuries and was independent for 300 years before it came under Norwegian, later Danish, rule.

 Bats

-Iceland is not a natural habitat for bats but occasionally they arrive with ships.
-In this context Einjährigfreiwilliger Marek's expression "bat-the-remote" is descriptive.
+Iceland is not a natural habitat for bats, but occasionally they arrive with ships.
+In this context Einjährigfreiwilliger Marek's expression "remote bat" is thus descriptive.

 Quote(s) from the novel